poornachandran-chandru/poornachandran-chandru/README.md

 ## Hi there, I'm Poornachandran 👋

  ### About Me 🧑‍💼
- I am dedicated software developer with nearly two years of experience in **Java and SQL**.
-I have solid foundation in **backend development and database management**, complemented by my completion of **GitHub Foundation Certificates**. my technical skills are enhanced by my ability to solve complex problems and work  collaboratively within a team.
-I am currently seeking opportunities to expand my expertise in software development and contribute to innovative projects.
-My carrer goal is to become a lead  developer, specializing in creating robust and scalable applications.
+ 🍃 I am dedicated software developer with nearly two years of experience in **Java and SQL**.<br> 🍃 I have solid foundation in **backend development and database management**, complemented by my completion of **GitHub Foundation Certificates**. <br> 🍃 My technical skills are enhanced by my ability to solve complex problems and work  collaboratively within a team.
+I am currently seeking opportunities to expand my expertise in software development and contribute to innovative projects. <br> 🍃 My carrer goal is to become a lead  developer, specializing in creating robust and scalable applications.

 ### Experience 💼